pbertera/OCP-Securing-Azure-FD/README.md

 ### Create a shard from the Ingress Operator

+**ACTION GOAL:** let the Ingress Operator to create a shard (a new `Deployment` of a router).
+This can be useful to have all the resources in order to manually create a shard.

 This section documents how to create a shard using the Ingress Operator, deployng an additional router on the cluster.

 **NOTE:** the deployed router cannot be customized because is managed by the Ingress operator, every change will be reconciliated.
 This is useful just to have all the needed resources to use as a skeleton for the manual deployment.

-Since we already segregated the default router instance on worker nodes with label `router-sharded: no` we can deploy another router instance (shard) on the workers with label `router-sharded: yes`.
+If we need to segregate the routers (default and the shard) on different sets of nodes, is possible to define a `nodePlacement` section.
-The shard will take care *only* of the routes with label `type: sharded`:
+With the `routeSelector` field, the shard will take care *only* of the routes with label `type: sharded`:

 ```
 $ export DOMAIN_NAME=shard.ocp.example.com